 The list below is for people who have time and/or the desire to see some attractions in Moscow.

-If you are in Russia only for football matches, just scroll down the list of 19 sights below and you will find recommendations for pubs, visa info, average prices for things and many practical tips.
+If you are traveling to Russia in the near future, just scroll down the list of 18 sights below and you will find recommendations for pubs, visa info, average prices for things and many practical tips.

 For those who have some time to discover the capital of Moscow – great, you will certainly have some fun!

 I know the list is long and you probably won’t have the time to see everything.
 But that’s ok, you should scroll down the list and just choose what you like the most.
-Make sure to book IN ADVANCE, as my prediction is that it’s going to be crazy busy during the dates of the World Cup.
+Make sure to book IN ADVANCE, as things can get crowded during high season.

 - 1. Red Square

 - 2. Kremlin

 - 8. Moscow metro